Bilal Bham, MSc, Managing Director, Principal Medical Writer

-Gabriella Buki, MSc, Medical Writer II, Quality Control Manager
+Gabriella Buki, MSc, Senior Medical Writer, Quality Control Manager

 I graduated from the Eötvös Loránd Science University, Budapest, Hungary, with a diploma in Molecular Biology in 2011.
 During my university years, I participated in immunology and microbiology research projects, and I worked as a research assistant at the Department of Microbiology for three more years after my graduation.
 From 2014 onwards, I held various positions in the pharmaceutical industry, starting as a Clinical Data Manager at the Life Sciences department of Cognizant Technology Solutions, working on the setup and conduct of phase II oncology studies for Sanofi.
 Whilst there, I switched to Regulatory Affairs to broaden my knowledge and skillset, and with my team, I participated in regulatory database management projects and supported the global labelling team of Boehringer Ingelheim.

 I became a Medical Writer in 2016 at Syntesia Medical Communications, Budapest, Hungary.
 Here, I was responsible for the development and delivery of high-quality medical materials including research publication summaries, marketing brochures, pharmaceutical training materials, slide decks, health-related web and mobile applications, and for the content management of therapeutic area-specific online publication databases.
 Our main client was Bayer.
 Being a remote position, this job also allowed me to move to Edinburgh, Scotland, where I currently live.

 I am also a certified medical and scientific translator, member of the Chartered Institute of Linguists, and my work has allowed me to build up an exceptionally wide knowledge of therapeutic areas and document types.